-- The purpose of this policy is to set out the principles and processes that apply with respect to the purchase and use of mobile devices.
+- The purpose of this policy is to set out the principles and processes that apply with respect to the purchase and use of University of Waikato mobile devices.

-- This policy applies to all mobile devices, whether purchased from operational budgets, research trust accounts, or through the University's OYOD programme.
+- This policy applies to all University of Waikato mobile devices, whether purchased from operational budgets, research trust accounts.

 - In this policy:

-mobile device means a mobile phone, smart phone (internet capable mobile phone), tablet (e.g. iPad), data card and/or mobile broadband device purchased either partly or fully with University funds
+University of Waikato mobile device means a mobile phone, smart phone (internet capable mobile phone), tablet (e.g. iPad), data card and/or mobile broadband device purchased either partly or fully with University funds.

 - Procurement Policy